 Types of Businesses That Do Well as Sole Proprietorships

-Put simply, any one-owner business where the lack of limited liability isn’t a big deal is a great candidate for the sole proprietorship form of doing business.
-Beyond that, businesses that incur little to no debt will also work well as sole proprietorships.
+- Any one-owner business where the lack of limited liability isn’t a big deal – this is a great candidate for the sole proprietorship form of doing business

-Also, if you need to borrow a lot of money in order to get your business going, you might want to think about getting the limited liability status that comes with an LLC, which is discussed below.
+- A business that doesn’t need to borrow a lot of money to get going – if you do need to borrow a lot, it’s best to get the limited liability status that comes with an LLC

 What You Should Know About Single Member Limited Liability Companies (SMLLCs)